"A Posteriori" Limited High Order and Robust Residual Distribution Schemes for Transient Simulations of Fluid Flows in

 \subsubsection{Comparing Different Numerical Admissibility Detection Techniques}

-We have, finally, considered two more investigations within this benchmark problem.
-A first idea has been to compare the results obtained by the complete cascade, i.e. going from $s=2$ to $s=1$, i.e. from the GJ to the parachute scheme, and a reduced version from $s=2$ to $s=1$, i.e. stopping before the parachute scheme.
-In Figure \ref{Fig:Sod_zoom_cascades} we show the results of this juxtaposition with some appropriate zooming of the areas of interest.
-We clearly see, as expected, how the solution results smoother for the complete cascade, and how the parachute scheme, thus, allows for a more truth-some approximation.

-Our second and thus final remark is on how different NAD criteria affect the solution, as shown in Figure \ref{Fig:Sod_zoom_cascadesD}.
+Finally, hereafter is a remark on how different NAD criteria affect the solution, as shown in Figure \ref{Fig:Sod_zoom_cascadesD}.
 We consider here the pure DMP, with $\epsilon_1=\epsilon_2=0$ in \eqref{relaxation} without any smoothness extrema criteria.
 Along this approximation we compare the relaxed DMP with $\epsilon_1=10^{-3}$ and $\epsilon_2=0$ with the CSE together with the DMP with $\epsilon_1=\epsilon_2=0$ with the LSE criteria.
 What we deduce is that, apparently, in case of strong interacting discontinuities, there is no remarkable difference between these strategies.
 This does not hold nevertheless in case we are considering naturally oscillating solutions, as we shall see in the forthcoming section with the Shu-Osher problem.